-UNIVERSITY PARK, Pa. — The Penn State community is invited to experience dance and music from near and far at the Center for the Performing Arts' third annual Move Mix Festival.
+UNIVERSITY PARK, Pa. —Done with work?
+In the mood for a free block party?
+The Penn State and local communities are invited to enjoy an after-hours event with dance and music from near and far at the Center for the Performing Arts' third annual Move Mix Festival.
 The free, family-friendly event will be from 5:30 to 8 p.m.
 Thursday, Sept.
 25, at Eisenhower Auditorium.
+Registration is required.

 Visit Move Mix Festival online for more details and to register.
 Registration is required.